 Your Randomly-Generated Corporate Gibberish:

-If you benchmark intuitively, you may have to engage dynamically.
+If you matrix intuitively, you may have to maximize wirelessly.

 In association with Amazon.com